What is a ventricular septal defect?

 A ventricular septal defect (VSD) is a hole between the two lower chambers of the heart, called the ventricles.
 It is a type of congenital heart condition, which means it’s a condition a baby is born with.
 VSDs are one of the most common congenital heart conditions.

-The size of a VSD can vary from small to large.
+The size of a VSD can vary from small (<3mm in diameter) to large (>6 - 10mm in diameter); there may also be more than one.
 A small VSD may not cause any problems and may even close on its own.
+Small VSDs account for 80-85% of all VSDs and close spontaneously.
 Larger VSDs cause more blood to flow through the lungs than normal.
-Over time, this can put stress on the heart and lungs and can cause heart failure or pulmonary hypertension, which is high blood pressure in the lungs.
+Over time, this can cause the following symptoms:

 There are five basic types of ventricular septum classifications: